bovem/bovem.github.io/content/openshift/container-architecture/index.md

 To access or communicate with a process inside container the a network port has to be exposed from the container and port forwarding should be established from the host.

 ### Inter-Process Communication (IPC)
-Processes in same IPCs can access the resources of each other.
-So two containers on same IPC namespace can communicate with each other.
+Processes in same IPC namespace can share the resources such as memory, semaphores, and message queues.
+Keeping containers in a separate namespace than the host also ensures that the process inside the container cannot access the resources being used by host's processes.

 ### Time
 Time namespaces are available since the release of Linux Kernel 5.6.